chrisyoung/hecks-archive/README.md

 * Verify, Deliver, and Iterate

 # Usage
+## Story
-Story: As a client, I should be able to create a Pizza over http
+As a client, I should be able to create a Pizza over http

-Tasks:
+## Tasks:
 * Install Hecks
 * Build a PizzaBuilder Domain,
 * Generate configuration
 * Run the HTTP Resource Server

 ## Install
 Install Hecks using Ruby Gems